 This rally game from Codemasters features an extreme X Games course on the Rawang trail in good old Malaysia.
 It’s full of crazy twists and turns, and a lot of split paths.
 In short, probably one of the better rally courses out there.

 A S***load of F1 Games

 Malaysia prides itself with the Sepang International Circuit when it comes to the F1.
-So naturally the course is featured in most F1 games from Codemasters from 2010 to 2017’s iterations of the game.
-The course it what you would expect from a prestigious F1 circuit: lots of curves and difficult turnings to master and pull through.
+So naturally, the course is featured in most F1 games from Codemasters from 2010 to 2017’s iterations of the game.
+The course is what you would expect from a prestigious F1 circuit: lots of curves and difficult turnings to master and pull through.

 Alas, our prestigious course was only featured in the last F1 game, F1 2017, since the Sepang International Circuit will not feature any more F1 races.
 I’ll quote a recent F1 2018 review from our side:

 For my fellow Malaysians, I have some grave news indeed.
 I already pointed out last year that F1 2017 would be the last time that an F1 game will feature our prized Sepang International Circuit.
 The aforementioned circuit has been removed in F1 2018 since the Malaysian Grand Prix 2017 was to be our last such event, and that from then on the Sepang International Circuit will no longer hold Formula One races.